Tibing/howtomake.software/blog/emotion-recognition.md

 }
 ```

-At the snippet above we're requesting user's permission for the camera with the `navigator.mediaDevices.getUserMedia({ video: true })`.
+In the snippet above we're requesting the user's permission for the camera with the `navigator.mediaDevices.getUserMedia({ video: true })`.
 When the user grants access to the camera at the browser's prompt it'll return a promise with the video stream inside.

-At this stage you ought to see a video element on the screen.
-When the app loads, it has to request an access to the camera.
-And when an access is granted you ought to see your face on the screen 🥳.
+At this stage, you ought to see a video element on the screen.
+When the app loads, it has to request access to the camera.
+And when access is granted you ought to see your face on the screen 🥳.

 ## Setup face-api.js